calvintam236/docker_ubuntu/README.md

 # What is Ubuntu?

-This is Ubuntu 16.04 with AMDGPU-PRO 17.30 installed.
-It was created for running OpenCL programs within Docker containers.
+This is Ubuntu 16.04 with NVIDIA CUDA Toolkit 384.69 installed.
+It was created for running CUDA programs within Docker containers.

-# How to use this image [AMD version]
+# How to use this image [NVIDIA version]

 Use the following line in your `Dockerfile`:
 ```
-FROM calvintam236/ubuntu:amd
+FROM calvintam236/ubuntu:nvidia
 ```